skip to main content

 Image of a laptop on a hook

-If your wireless home network is slower than it should be, it might not be the fault of your equipment or your internet service provider (ISP).
-Someone might be stealing your Wi-Fi.
+If your home Wi-Fi is slower than it should be, someone might be stealing your bandwidth.
 Fortunately, there are ways to detect and remove uninvited guests on your home network and make sure they don’t come back.

 Is your connection slower than it should be?
 Take our speed test to find out.